question 1: what is japanese native ip , what are its common types and typical uses?

 -

-this article introduces in detail the steps and solution selection for comparing japanese station group server prices to help users find the optimal server solution. -
+this article provides detailed steps and practical guidance on choosing a server provider for your japanese website to help you find the best server solution. -